ericyoc/cnn_hnn_comparison_analysis_poc/README.md

 This repository provides an implementation of a representative Convolutional Neural Network (CNN) as a Classical Neural Network and a Quantum-Classical or Hybrid Neural Network (HNN) for the classification of handwritten digits from the MNIST dataset.
 The primary objective is to evaluate the adversarial robustness of these models against a comprehensive set of adversarial attacks, including compound attacks formed by combining multiple individual attack methods.
 The HNN model combines a classical CNN with a parameterized quantum circuit, leveraging potential advantages of quantum computing.

-## Motivating Article and Related Work
+## Motivating Articles and Related Work
+Yocam, E., Alomari, A., Gawanmeh, A., Mansoor, W. (2023).
+A privacy-preserving system design for digital presence protection.
+Computers, Materials & Continua, 75(2), 3091-3110. https://doi.org/10.32604/cmc.2023.032826

 Huang, S. Y., An, W. J., Zhang, D. S., & Zhou, N. R. (2023, April).
 Image classification and adversarial robustness analysis based on hybrid quantum–classical convolutional neural network.
 Optics Communications, 533, 129287. https://doi.org/10.1016/j.optcom.2023.129287

 TorchAttacks